xchlowex/Archive-of-All-Knowledge/README.md

 `TaskBoardStarsController` listens for star updates and toggles lit/unlit star visuals.

+Notes:
+- The `HumanityScore` will affect which ending the player receives, and is modified by exploring subquests and the final choice.
+- There are currently 2 endings

 ### 3) Scene Transition and Spawn Positioning

 Door travel is handled by `Assets/Scripts/DoorTeleport.cs`: